The bells of the church St. Lubentius in Dietkirchen

 The first bells

-From today’s perspective, it is no longer possible to trace exactly when the very first bells were hung in the church and made their ringing sound.
+From today’s perspective, it is no longer possible to trace exactly when the very first church bells were hung in the church and made their ringing sound.
 According to W.H.
 Struck in DAS STIFT ST. LUBENTIUS IN DIETKIRCHEN, 1986, he proves the existence of bells, however, indirectly through the presence of the former Ottonian west tower and the Staufer double tower which still exists today, as well as the existence of a bell ringer who was mentioned in a last will of Dean Heinrich in 1262.
 (See Struck, Quellen zur Geschichte der Klöster und Stifte im Gebiet der mittleren Lahn, page 10, no. 7).
 A concrete reference to an existing bell is given in the statutes for the canons of 1282 with a prohibition of unseemly clothing at vespers or any other hour when the bell rings (Str 2 p.
 14 Nr.
 11).

 1914 Bells before the 1st world war